Best of northern Spain: the ultimate road trip

 Now that you have already discovered that first stage of the best of norther Spain that went through wonderful and varied natural places, you are ready to follow me for the other treasures that this region has to offer.

 Remember that we will rarely tell you about the number of days you need to do it since we consider that the best way to travel is to travel slowly, as we did with our motorhome where every single day we had a great opportunity to improvise and let ourselves go.

 So fasten your seatbelt and follow me as I continue this road trip of less than 1000 kilometers: The Best of Northern Spain: the ultimate road trip.

 CUDILLERO, ONE OF THE MOST BEAUTIFUL TOWNS IN SPAIN

 There is no better way to enjoy the town than by sitting on one of the terraces of the main square, ordering a seafood dish and simply looking at the houses, the hill, and the sea.
-We can spend the night there or continue to our next stop on this road trip through the best places in Asturias and Galicia, less than an hour away.
+We can spend the night there or continue to our next stop on this road trip through the best of northern Spain, less than an hour away.

 PLAYA DE LAS CATEDRALES (CATHEDRALS BEACH)